UofABioinformaticsHub/Biotech7005/README.md

 - [ ] Used appropriate electronic communication with assessors?
 	- Emails should have a meaningful subject.
 - [ ] Handed in the assignment before the due time (Friday tutorial 9am)?

+#### Active Participation (3%)

+A small component of the course assessment will be for active participation in practicals and tutorials.
+Since the majority of the course material is open source, issues filed against found in practicals, tutorials and lectures, and contributions to fixing those errors will count to this component.

 #### Major Project (15%)